Jon Minadeo II

-Jon Eugene Minadeo II (pronounced mih-NAH-dee-o) (born December 15, 1982), also known as Handsome Truth, is an American antisemitic conspiracy theorist, neo-Nazi, white supremacist, and former rapper.
+Jon Eugene Minadeo II (pronounced mih-NAH-dee-o) (born December 15, 1982), also known as Handsome Truth, is an American neo-Nazi, white supremacist, and antisemitic conspiracy theorist.
 He is the leader of the antisemitic hate group and conspiracy theory network Goyim Defense League (GDL).
 He is known for his video platform GoyimTV, banner drops, and his distribution of neo-Nazi propaganda.

 Personal life

-Minadeo grew up in Novato, California, where he lived with his mother in various apartments.
-He dropped out of Novato High School in the early 2000s and later received a GED.
+Minadeo grew up in Northern California, where he lived with his mother in various apartments.
 He worked at his grandmother's restaurant, Dinucci’s Italian Dinners, in Valley Ford.
 According to an article by Naomi Feinstein and Izzy Kapnick for the Miami New Times, his family has a Mexican-American background.
 Sources claim that there was a rupture in his family and that he has rarely held a steady job since leaving the restaurant.
-In a March 2022 interview with the Santa Rosa Press Democrat, Minadeo claimed that he does some construction work and that he'd "probably have to leave Petaluma because things are growing so uncomfortable for him."
+According to Jeff Renfro, who met Minadeo in 2013, he and Minadeo bonded while they were both recovering from substance use disorder.
+Later in 2016, Minadeo helped Renfro and his wife with renovations of their new studio.
+However during the COVID-19 pandemic, Renfro and Minadeo became distant, with Renfro saying that Minadeo would just sit in the parking lot and vape for hours.
+In a March 2022 interview with the Santa Rosa Press Democrat, Minadeo said he does some construction work and that he'd "probably have to leave Petaluma because things are growing so uncomfortable for him."
 In late December 2022, Minadeo and his girlfriend moved to Florida.
 In December 2024, Minadeo relocated to Arkansas.

 Minadeo has three neo-Nazi tattoos: a Totenkopf on his arm, SS Bolts on his torso, and a Celtic cross on his left hand.

 Acting and rap stints

-Minadeo produced two rap albums, "American Man Whore" in 2013 and "Whore Moans" in 2015, under the rapper name Shoobie Da Wop where he rapped about sexual escapades, alcohol and drug use.
-Prior to that, he appeared in a few independent and short films.
+Minadeo produced two rap albums and one rap single in the early to mid 2010s under the rapper name Shoobie Da Wop.
+His first rap song was "Veni Vidi Vici" which was released in 2012 as a single.
+His first album was American Man Whore which was uploaded to the iTunes Store on 26 August 2013.
+His second album was Whore Moans which was uploaded to the iTunes Store on 12 March 2015.
+All of Minadeo's songs are hip-hop style raps about sexual escapades, alcohol abuse, and drug use.
+Prior to that, Minadeo also appeared in a few independent and short films such as Curveball (which he also co-wrote) and Vampire in 2011.
+In 2014, Minadeo portrayed the character Cliff Timberfalls in Reality TV Movie which was directed by Tytus Bergstrom.